Board Vice President

 Joel Daniel has been honored to receive a number of community service awards including Canton Public Educators Association’s Layperson of the Year (2014), Malone University’s Young Alumnus of the Year (2012), Twenty under 40! award (2015), the DeHoff Emerging Philanthropist Award (2017), and was a Thirty Faces of Leadership Stark County Honoree (2017).

-Patrick Gerber is the newest Adventure Curator at TomTod.
+Patrick Gerber is part of the Adventure Curator team at TomTod.
 Patrick graduated from Malone University in 2015 with his degree in Organizational Management, and he has studied Child Development at Portland State and Mount Union.
 Patrick’s diverse experience has been centered around journeying with children through trauma and helping them flourish emotionally, academically, and personally… but… Patrick still hopes to grow up to be a professional soccer player and win the World Cup.

 Patrick’s early career was in business and online marketing.
 Then, in 2009 Patrick traveled to southern Brazil to serve 30 amazing kids on a short-term mission trip that ended up lasting 2 years.
 Since then Patrick has helped hundreds of students overcome adversity and trauma by building their social and emotional resilience as a teacher, coach, case manager, and mentor.
 Most recently, Patrick has taught middle school and high school at STAR Behavioral School in Tuscarawas County and worked as a case manager for Phoenix Rising and Project Rebuild.

 For the past 6 years, Patrick and his wife, Jordan, have fallen in love with Canton and their neighborhood in 44703.
 Patrick serves on the leadership team of Radial church, volunteers with the homeownership non-profit Flourish 44703, and leads a faith-based mental health support group out of his living room.
-When Patrick and Jordan aren’t walking their dogs in Stadium Park, they are usually hiking or kayaking someplace beautiful or at Taggert’s eating ice cream.
+When Patrick and Jordan aren’t walking their dogs in Stadium Park, they are usually hiking or kayaking someplace beautiful or at Taggart’s eating ice cream.

-After graduating, Kayla spent her days hanging out with residents at Canton Christian Home as an Activities Coordinator.
+After graduation, Kayla spent her days hanging out with residents at Canton Christian Home as an Activities Coordinator.
 She then transitioned to the 24-hour a day job of being a stay-at-home mom.
 Not long after that, she combined her love of thrifting and home projects by joining The Stock Pile as Donations Coordinator.

 Kayla considers herself a combination of April and Andy from Parks and Rec, but secretly wishes she were a Leslie.